project-codeflare/codeflare/README.md

 ## Contributing

-Join us making CodeFlare Better!
+Join us in making CodeFlare Better!
 We encourage you to take a look at our [Contributing](CONTRIBUTING.md) page.